aleshaleksey/libazdice/README.md

 -Parser for dice strings eg. "1d100+5d20dl3-4" (Done).

 -API for creating "DiceBag"s via functions.
-(Needs to be externalised).

 -API for rolling a "DiceBag" once or more, or creating a probability distribution.

-(Done - needs to be externalised for C).
+-Simple C/C++ API for parsing, creating and rolling a "DiceBag".

 __Current Parsing Features:__